-Join us on September 24, 2015 as the Gray/Wawro Lectures in Gender, Health and Wellbeing return with CJ Pascoe at 6pm in the Hudspeth Auditorium at the Susanne M. Glasscock School of Continuing Studies, with a reception co-sponsored by PFLAG-Houston, OutSmart Magazine, and the Young Invincibles.
+On September 24, 2015, the Gray/Wawro Lectures in Gender, Health and Wellbeing resumed with CJ Pascoe at 6pm in the Hudspeth Auditorium at the Susanne M. Glasscock School of Continuing Studies, with a reception co-sponsored by PFLAG-Houston, OutSmart Magazine, and the Young Invincibles.

 CSWGS is pleased to announce a new essay prize commemorating Seth Balkishan Das Singhal.

 As part of an ongoing, campus-wide initiative to document and archive the contributions women have made and will continue to make to Rice University, a a new photo exhibit titled "Our Present/Their Future" is now on display in the main first-floor hallway of Fondren Library.

 Colleen Fugate '14 is about to embark on the journey of a lifetime through the Watson Fellowship.
 But don't take it from us.
 Watch her tell the story of her time at Rice in her own words.